A bit of genuine nature

 Easy to recognise by its laugh

-In addition to birds, the area is also home to a variety of other rare animals and insects.
-Species protected under the EU Habitats Directive include the Siberian flying squirrel, the moor frog, the northern bat, the Daubenton's bat and the whiskered bat.
+In addition to birds, the area is home to a variety of other rare animals and insects, including the Siberian flying squirrel, the moor frog, the northern bat, the Daubenton’s bat and the whiskered bat.
 The most notable insect species include the protected azure damselfly and Myrmica gallienii, an ant species that is exceedingly rare in Finland.
 Also found in the area are the beetle species Amara littorea, which is considered to be rare, and Phyllotreta exclamationis, which is classified as vulnerable.

 Photos: Jukka Ranta